Modern Resume Templates (18 Examples for 2023)

 You’ve heard of cover letters.
 Are they the same as a letter of intent for a job?
 Is it a different type of letter?
-What does it include?
-Don’t worry, we’ll answer all of your questions.
-You’ll learn not only what is a letter of intent, but also how to write it and when to use it.
+Don’t worry, I’ll answer all of your questions.

 Want to write your letter of intent fast?
 Use our cover letter builder.
 See 20+ cover letter templates and create your cover letter here.